Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 Understanding the Local Market: The Value of Research

 Market research is necessary for a business plan, but it deserves a separate mention because of its importance.
-It's important to know about the local market where you plan to set up your office.
+Knowing about the local market where you plan to set up your office is important.

 What is the population of the area?
-How many other dentists are practicing there?
+How many other dentists are in the market?
 What services do they offer?
-You’ll need to take these things into account before you move forward with your plans.
+You’ll need to consider these things before you move forward with your plans.
 You will need a different strategy in an area with only one competitor than in a location with multiple competitors, including national dental care chains.
 Market research can help you identify what makes your practice unique.

 Legal Considerations: Reviewing Your Employment Contract

-Unless you just graduated from dental school, you probably have an existing employment contract.
-Before going out on your own, you should review your contract with a lawyer, if necessary, to ensure you are not in violation of any non-compete clause.
+You probably have an existing employment contract unless you just graduated from dental school.
+Before going out on your own, you should review your contract with a lawyer, if necessary, to ensure you are not violating any non-compete clause.

 Non-compete clauses can prevent you from opening a new practice within a specified time frame after you leave your existing job or within a certain geographical area.
 They may also impede your ability to bring existing patients to your new dental office.
 It’s vital to understand your legal obligations before you finalize your plans.